sacalon/sacalon/bootstrap/README.md

-This directory contains a bootstrspped Hascal compiler written in Hascal
+This directory contains bootstrapped Hascal compiler written in Hascal